mrazjava/booklink/sandbox/persistence/README.md

 ```

 ## Mongo
+The mongo database provides raw book sources against which backend lookups are issued.
+For technical details about
-For technical details about the structure of mongo database see
+the structure of mongo database see [booklink-openlibrary](https://github.com/mrazjava/booklink-openlibrary) project.
-[booklink-openlibrary](https://github.com/mrazjava/booklink-openlibrary) project.
-Raw book sources against which
-backend lookups are issued.

 Steps to prepare fresh mongo image:
 1) Run the import on the latest openlibrary.org data dumps